-The snobbish & intellectual Professor of languages, Henry Higgins makes a bet with his friend that he can take a London flower seller, Eliza Doolittle, from the gutters and pass her off as a society lady.
-However he discovers that this involves dealing with a human being with ideas of her own.Written by
+The snobbish and intellectual Professor of languages, Henry Higgins makes a bet with his friend that he can take a London flower seller, Eliza Doolittle, from the gutters and pass her off as a society lady.
+However, he discovers that this involves dealing with a human being with ideas of her own.Written by

 Steve Crook <email@example.com>